How one company built a team-powered business machine.

 - Detailed job description with specific skills/expectations/responsibilities

-- Questionnaire focused on skills, personality and work expectations
+- The questionnaire focused on skills, personality, and work expectations

 - Video assessing personality, character, language skills, and certain capabilities (depending on the role)

-- Test project focused on task(s) that reflect the day-to-day responsibilities of the role
+- Test project focused on the task(s) that reflect the day-to-day responsibilities of the role

 - First 1-on-1 call with a team member or hired professional